barathevergreen/Machine_learning_with_Matlab_octave_Projects/README.md

 # Matlab_Machine_learning
-Includes Matlab programs for ML -- Also refer Matlab Online Account
+Includes Matlab programs for ML -- Also refer Matlab Online Account:
+This is based on ML Specialization from Coursera - Andrew Ng

 - Linear Regression
 - Logistic Regression